 Creating a positive company culture is essential for the mental health and well-being of employees, as well as the organization's bottom line.
 It is important to encourage employees and create a positive work environment to cultivate a positive corporate culture.

 Here are 5 steps to create a positive company culture and maintain a positive work environment:

 Recognize and publicly acknowledge the accomplishments of all employees, from custodians to executive staff.
 Celebrating personal successes, such as a new baby or new home, demonstrates a work-life balance and shows that the company values employees' values.

 It is so important to find cause for celebration!
 Whether it's a group accomplishment or just one person’s, placing a spotlight on the positive brightens everyone’s day.

 The positive contribution of each person has an impact on the whole.
 Note that while it is important to acknowledge your employees' work successes, it is even more important to acknowledge their personal successes or milestones.
 Showing personal care for the members of your team and valuing what they value makes them dedicated and long-term employees.

 Share pertinent information with staff, promote open lines of communication, and build trust and loyalty among employees.

-Be Transparent.
-By disclosing pertinent information to your staff, you are letting them know that there are open lines of communication, and that rank and seniority don't take precedence to being informed.
-Sharing the state of affairs of your company communicates trust and openness which builds loyalty among employees.
-This school was on a SINI list and had a hard year, but he showed that solidarity can overcome obstacles by speaking about it frankly.
+By disclosing pertinent information to your staff, you are letting them know that rank and seniority don't take precedence in being informed and that there are open lines of communication.
+Sharing the state of affairs of your company builds loyalty among employees by communicating trust and openness.

-Seek Inspiration.
-Don't ever get too comfortable and think that the culture can't get better.
-People always need a fresh perspective, a jolt of ideas, etc. Always look for creative ideas to infuse into your company's culture, or at the very least, find some other great examples and see what else you can learn.
+Don't ever get too comfortable and think the culture can't get better.
+A fresh perspective and some new ideas always help people out.
+Try to infuse creative ideas into your company's culture, or at least look for other great examples and see what else you can learn.